Women's Empowerment: 5 Simple Tips Every Woman Can Follow to Empower Herself

 Unfortunately, statistics say that there are about 781 million illiterate adults in the world.
 And two-thirds are women.

-By giving women access to education, we provide them with the expertise and skills required to overcome poverty, make them self-sufficient, and help them participate in social growth.
+By giving women access to education, we provide them with the financial literacy and skills required to overcome poverty, make them self-sufficient, and help them participate in social growth.

 Giving women a voice in politics means letting them take part in decision-making.